A timeline of Karen Read’s murder trials

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Faith Karimi, Jean Casarez and Lauren del Valle contributed to this report.
+CNN’s Faith Karimi, Jean Casarez, Lauren del Valle, Dakin Andone and Elise Hammond contributed to this report.